chrisvo81/git-terminal/README.md

 ### 1. Check if Home Directory has `.bashrc`, `.bash_profile`, or `.zshrc`

-Open your terminal and navigate to your home directory by typing:
+Open the terminal and navigate to the home directory by typing:

 ```bash
 cd ~
 ```

-Use the `ls` command in your terminal to list the files to see if you have any of the following configuration files:
+Use the `ls` command in the terminal to list the files to see if you have any of the following configuration files:

 ```bash
 ls -a ~/
 ```

-This command lists all files in your home directory, including hidden ones (those starting with a `.`).
+This command lists all files in the home directory, including hidden ones (those starting with a `.`).
 Look for `.bashrc`, `.bash_profile`, or `.zshrc` in the output.

-If there are too many file, use this command lists all files in your home directory and filters the output to show only the files that match `.bashrc`, `.bash_profile`, or `.zshrc`.
+If there are too many file, use this command lists all files in the home directory and filters the output to show only the files that match `.bashrc`, `.bash_profile`, or `.zshrc`.

 ```jsx
 ls -a ~/ | grep -E '^\.(bashrc|bash_profile|zshrc)$'